simon-ritchie/apysc/docstring_markdowns/apysc/_html/exporter.md

 ## `_target_js_variable_is_used` function docstring

-Get a boolean value whether target variable is used in js expression or not.<hr>
+Get a boolean value whether an expression uses a target variable in JS expression or not.<hr>

 **[Parameters]**